Guests and Members in Attendance

 The venue for tonight’s CNO 2.0 meeting was Heavier than Air Brewing Company.
 Thank you to CNO Member Nick Tarkany and his team for allowing us to take over their bar tonight.

-There was a 50/50 drawing won by Melissa Stamm, a guest and one of the teachers we recognized tonight.
+There was a 50/50 drawing won by Stan Fronzaglia.

 CNO 2.0 Introduction

-Greg Fay, the chair of the CNO 2.0 committee, gave a brief presentation before the speaker.
-The following may not all be realized by guests, new members or perspective members at the meeting tonight: CNO 2.0 is a club within a club of the Centerville Noon Optimist club.
-Being a member of either club allows their members all the same opportunities to participate in fund raising and club activities.
-CNO 2.0 was created about 2 years ago and is very much a part of the 51-year-old Centerville Optimist Club.
+Greg Fay said that CNO 2.0 is a club within a club of the Centerville Noon Optimist club.
+We are a world class service organization.
+Being a member of either club allows their members all the same opportunities to participate in fundraising and club activities.
+CNO 2.0 was created nearly 3 years ago and is very much a part of the 51-year-old Centerville Optimist Club.
 CNO has given away over $2 million during its history.
+CNO is a group of like-minded members that are passionate about help youth and having fun in the process.

 - Christmas Tree Lot